hadron-sclang/hadron-sclang.org/content/design/compiler/stages/Lowering-to-SSA-Form.md

 * class variables declared in classes with the `classvar` keyword
 * constants declared in classes with the `const` keyword

-Put another way, if there are identifiers with duplicate names, say `x` in our code example, the algorithm will select the following:
+Put another way, for any two identifiers with duplicate names, say `x` in our code example, the algorithm will select the following:

 |                   | Local Vars | Arguments | Instance Vars | Class Vars | Constants |